davatorium/rofi/doc/rofi-manpage.markdown

   Run rofi in dmenu mode.
 Allowing it to be used for user interaction in scripts.

+  In `dmenu` mode, **rofi** will read input from STDIN, and will output to STDOUT by default.

+  Example to let the user choose between three pre-defined options:

+        echo -e "Option #1\nOption #2\nOption #3" | rofi -dmenu

+  Or get the options from a script:

+        ~/my_script.sh | rofi -dmenu

   Pressing `shift-enter` will open the selected entries and move to the next entry.

 `-show` *mode*